td0g/ballistic_chronograph_mk2/README.md

 * Sensor Height: Single or Double
 * Sensor Width: 125mm or 100mm

-### BallistiChronographBasic
+### Firmware

-Arduino firmware for basic use.
+* BallistiChronographBasic - Arduino firmware for basic use.

-### BallisticChronographLCD

-Arduino firmware for the ballistic chronograph if you are using an LCD keypad.
+* BallisticChronographLCD - Arduino firmware for the ballistic chronograph if you are using an LCD keypad.

 ### Assembly Manual